gangverk/sling-hugo/content/post/employee-appreciation.md

 +++
+date = "2016-12-08T14:27:00+00:00"
-draft = false
+image = "/blog/forestryio/images/image03-1.jpg"
-title = "34 Employee Appreciation Ideas That Won’t Break The Bank" date = "2016-12-08T14:27:00+00:00" image = "/blog/forestryio/images/image03-1.jpg"
+title = "34 Employee Appreciation Ideas That Won’t Break The Bank"

 +++
 Employee appreciation has a reputation for being difficult.
 First you’ve got to think of some way to do it.
 What will my employees respond to?
 What will they enjoy?
 And then you’ve got money to consider.
 It can’t be too expensive or you won’t be able to do it often enough to make it worthwhile.

 Despite the undeserved reputation, there are plenty of ways to show that you value your staff without breaking the bank.
 This article will give you 34 ways to show your employees that they are valuable.